The FODMAP diet help with digestive problems.

 The FODMAP nourishing plan as signpost to more benefit and joy of life

-The individual FODMAP nutrition plan looks different for each patient with the typical complaints of the digestive tract, such as flatulence, diarrhea and constipation.
+The individual FODMAP nutrition plan looks different for those with the typical complaints of the digestive tract, such as flatulence, diarrhea and constipation.

 Here is a brief overview of the most important sources of FODMAPs: